 When I was a child, my paternal grandmother had a milk cow on her farm.
 I saw how the yellow cream rose thickly to the top of a container of fresh milk after it sat awhile.
 She used that cream to pour into coffee or to make desserts like strawberry shortcake with garden picked berries and a dollop of fresh whipped cream.

 Today, with mass production, there is no skimming by hand and waiting around for natural processes.
 Cream is spun out of milk via machines.
 However, in France, a lactic acid producing culture is added to the separated cream and fermentation still takes place.
 The resulting butter taste is fuller and, to some, even a “nuttier” flavor.

 It is well known that the French are extraordinarily fond of butter.
 Culturally they take it very seriously, and it is not lightly squandered.
 One memorable example of this occurred during my quirky two-month job assisting a female chef with cooking classes in her Parisian apartment.
 I functioned as the prep and clean up person during a gap before her new student intern arrived.

-One day, as she was demonstrating her no-bake-tart-pastry recipe, an entire brick of opened butter fell off the counter.
-She stepped in it with the heel of her kitchen shoes, almost skidding to the floor, but grabbed the counter edge just in time.
+One day, as she was demonstrating her no-bake-pastry-tart recipe, an entire brick of opened butter, about one pound, fell off the counter.
+She stepped into it with the heel of her work shoes, almost skidding to the floor, but grabbed the counter just in time.
 Without missing a beat, she told me to pick it up and “clean it” as it was still usable.